cmcrow2/TrackR/README.md

 # Workflow
-I worked on the master branch for this project.
+I worked from the master branch for this project.

 # Development